5.0

 370m

-The difficult Little Bear Canyon Trail to Jordan Hot Springs offers a rewarding hike covering 11.2 miles (18.0 km) with an elevation gain of 1220 feet (372 metres).
-This route typically takes around 5 hours and 4 minutes to complete.
-You will begin in a scrubby desert landscape before descending into the dramatic Little Bear Canyon, where narrow passages and towering hoodoo cliffs define the scenery.
-The trail then follows the Middle Fork of the Gila River, winding through stunning canyons adorned with golden cottonwood trees and large white sycamores.
-Your journey ends at the primitive, rock-walled Jordan Hot Springs, offering a therapeutic soak in crystal-clear water.
+The Little Bear Canyon Trail to Jordan Hot Springs offers a challenging yet incredibly rewarding journey into the heart of the Gila National Forest.
+You'll start in a desert scrubland before descending into the dramatic Little Bear Canyon, where towering hoodoo cliffs create a striking landscape.
+The trail then follows the Middle Fork of the Gila River, winding through canyons lined with golden cottonwood and white sycamore trees, leading you to the primitive Jordan Hot Springs for a well-deserved soak.

 5.0